robocorp/robocorp/workitems/docs/guides/advanced-patterns.md

 This is potentially dangerous, as it will reduce traceability of the process and maybe even make it behave in unexpected ways.
-If a modified item is retried, it could behave differently in a way that was not intended.
+If a modified item is retried, it could result in something that was not intended.

-With these caveats, modifying the input is relatively easy:
+With these caveats, modifying an input item is relatively easy:

 ```python
 from robocorp import workitems